InclineDigital/www.incline.digital/index.md

 Incline is a digital consultancy established in 2004.

-Our primary expertise is in [JavaScript & Node.js](javascript/) for desktop and mobile web apps.
+Our [primary expertise is in JavaScript & Node.js](javascript/) for desktop and mobile web apps.
 We also do A/B testing and various types of automation and optimization.

-Our primary focus is on helping out customers succeed.
+Our primary focus is on helping our customers succeed.

 </div>
 <div class="col-sm js-icons-home" markdown="1">